dev-academy-programme/curriculum/resources/tip-help-research-debug-googling-ARTICLE/README.md

 # Research, Debugging, and Google

 Due to the nature of software development, there are many resources and code samples available online.
 You probably already know this and have used sites like [StackOverflow](http://www.stackoverflow.com).
-This site (GitHub) was built to help people share code.

 In fact, sharing code, either as an open source project or teaching through blog posts or talks, is part of the ethos of many software developers and especially within the Ruby on Rails community.